mehrantsi/MSAP-1/README.md

 ## Instructions Register

 This module contains a 4-bit register for OpCode and an 8-bit register for Operand.
-It works in such a way that it toggles between OpCode and Operand registers every time the II control signal is enabled and only enables the OpCode register output after a fetch cycle is done, until the next time that RST signal is enabled.
+It works in such a way that it toggles between OpCode and Operand registers every time the II control signal is enabled and only enables the OpCode register output after a fetch cycle is done, until the next time that asynchronous RST signal is enabled.
 The toggle mechanism is achieved by a 4 bit presettable counter and a demultiplexer which keeps the IE pins high in between.
 The latching mechanism is achieved by a JK flip-flop that enables reusing fetch operation in uCodes.

 ![IR](https://github.com/mehrantsi/MSAP-1/blob/main/Schematics/PNGs/Instructions%20Register.PNG)